mrBigJS/d3-simpleCharts/readme.txt

 3. More complex 'Pie' chart: its segments are colored smoothly from 'navy' to 'gold' + more custom titles present.

 == Changelog ==

+= 1.1.3 =
+Version 1.1.3 - Adding some pointers to GitHub's full documentation.

 = 1.1.1 =
 Version 1.1.1 - A few screenshots added.